 Attention must also be given to the equipment as milk bags are an additional cost that reflects your usage.
 Storage bottles can be washed and reused, but the bag will have to be purchased out of pocket.

 The American Academy of Pediatrics recommends that babies are exclusively breastfed for the first six months.
 Many companies cover the pump for at least a year while some will cover parts for a shorter period of time.
 This will take care of your investment for the first child.

 In need of customer support?
-There is always customer service numbers on the box or in the paperwork.
-You can direct any questions to the toll-free number, an email address, or even 1:1 coaching.
+There are always customer service numbers on the box or in the paperwork.
+You can direct any questions to the toll-free number, email address, or even 1:1 coaching.